-This financial report is designed to provide a general overview of the Commission's finances for all those individuals having an interest in the Commission's finances.
+This financial report is designed to provide a general overview of the Commission's finances for those individuals interested in the Commission's finances.
 Questions concerning any of the information provided in this report should be addressed to:

 Georgia Public Broadcasting Chief Financial Officer 260 14th Street N.W.
 Atlanta, Georgia 30318-5360